Graduate Students

 Alexis Lisandro Guizar Diaz is a third-year student in the Sociology Ph.D. program and a current Graduate Teaching Assistant for the Sociology Department.
 His research interests broadly revolve around environmental sociology, political ecology, rural & agrarian communities, water, agriculture, and Latinx populations.
 His most recent project explored the social and economic effects of groundwater depletion in Washington state's Columbia River basin.
 Alexis also serves as the interim president of the Graduate Employees Union of PSU and as the field department manager for Pineros y Campesinos Unidos del Noroeste (PCUN), Oregon’s largest farmworker and Latinx advocacy organization.
 You can reach Alexis at guizar@pdx.edu.

-Third-Year Ph.D.
-Students
+Third-Year PhD Students

-Madi Lou Alexander
+Madi Lou Abel

 Heather Costa

-Heather Costa (she/her) is currently a graduate student in the Sociology PhD Program.
+Heather Costa (she/her) is a third-year student in the Sociology PhD Program and is also an adjunct instructor for the Chicanx-Latinx Studies Department at PSU.
 Her main research interests include social and political polarization, the effects of mass media and pop culture on the perception of transgender people in society and the effect of outside interest groups on the education system.
+In 2025, she successfully defended her Master’s Thesis “Controlling the Curriculum: A Content Analysis of PragerU’s Children’s Educational Material” and earned her Master’s Degree from Portland State University.
+Prior to attending PSU, she earned her Bachelor’s Degree in Sociology with a minor in Political Science from the University of Nevada, Reno.
+Heather can be reached at heathcos@pdx.edu

 Gabby Mota